 You’d think that someone as addicted as I to new adventures, countries and situations would thrive on change.
 It’s a conundrum I’ve grappled with.
 It’s as though I want to experience everything, yet once I have, it must stay the same.
 For ever, like a painted backdrop to the theatre of my life.
 Nothing – nothing good – must change but I. Selfish?
 Yes.
 Unreasonable?
 Absolutely.
 My father was right to do what he needed to do to make him happy, which new-old cars did.
 He couldn’t understand the extent of my distress and how could he?
 I could barely articulate it to myself.
 I was four.

-It isn’t just the discomfort of losing the familiar; the everyday parts of one’s life that make one feel safe and earthed.
+It isn’t just the discomfort of losing the familiar, the everyday parts of one’s life that make one feel safe and earthed.
 I have always had a somewhat unhealthy attachment to inanimate objects; particularly, of course, those which remind me of people, places or special times.
-I can be sentimental to the point it affects my reasoning process.
+I can be sentimental to the point of affecting my reasoning process.
 At the same time, I like to travel light, both literally and figuratively.

 My worst nightmare, while I’m on the road, is having too much luggage.
 I dislike clutter in my living space as well as simply owning too much stuff.
 I’m not quite Marie Kondo, but my mantra is: if it’s not beautiful, indispensably useful or – ahem – an irreplaceable item of nostalgia – out it goes.
 Except when you’re juggling businesses, jobs, study, and life in general, it’s hard to make time for a good clearout, and I have a particular aversion to throwing something away that could be used by someone.
 I was brought up with a wartime scarcity mentality of ‘mend and make do’.
 Swap it, but never chuck it.
 I can’t bear today’s single-use culture, but what to do with an item when it becomes surplus to requirements?